 Lineage is a clinical-stage biotechnology company developing novel cell therapies for unmet medical needs.
 Lineage's focus is to develop therapies for degenerative retinal diseases, neurological conditions associated with demyelination, and aiding the body in detecting and combating cancer.
+Specifically, Lineage is testing therapies to treat dry age-related macular degeneration, spinal cord injuries, and non-small cell lung cancer.
 Lineage's programs are based on its proprietary cell-based therapy platform and associated development and manufacturing capabilities.
-From this platform Lineage develops and manufactures specialized, terminally-differentiated human cells from its pluripotent and progenitor cell starting materials.
-These differentiated cells are developed either to replace or support cells that are dysfunctional or absent due to degenerative disease or traumatic injury, or administered as a means of helping the body mount an effective immune response to cancer.
+From this platform Lineage develops and manufactures specialized, terminally differentiated human cells from its pluripotent and progenitor cell starting materials.
+These differentiated cells are transplanted into a patient either to replace or support cells that are dysfunctional or absent due to degenerative disease or traumatic injury, or administered as a means of helping the body mount an effective immune response to cancer.

-Lineage has three allogeneic, or "off-the-shelf", cell therapy programs in clinical development:
+Lineage has three allogeneic, or "off-the-shelf," cell therapy programs in clinical development: